ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 Response|Description
 ---|---
-`200`|Successful response containing version of mbed DS and recent REST API version it supports.
+`200`|Successful response containing version of mbed Device Connector and recent REST API version it supports.

 Content-Type: text/plain

 ## Detecting the versions of REST API

-The most recent version of mbed DS is the last element in the result list.
+The most recent version of mbed Device Connector is the last element in the result list.

 	GET /rest-versions

 **Response**